mathspp/mathspp/pages/02.blog/look-and-say-sequence/item.md

 # Conway's constant

 A couple of days ago [I learned][til-look-and-say-growth] that [John Conway][jc] was able to determine by how much all these sequences grow!
-As you go progress through the sequence, the length of the previous term is supposed to be $\approx 30\%$ greater than the length of the previous term.
+As you progress through the sequence, the length of the previous term is supposed to be $\approx 30\%$ greater than the length of the previous term.
 To be more precise, the length of the previous term tends to be $1.303577269\cdots$ times the length of the previous one.
 This is the value of Conway's constant, and it's [the only positive real root of a polynomial of degree 71][til-conway-constant].